Posted 09.09.11 in Features

-When you’re reasonably sure you’re done with your poem, think about sending it off to a magazine, e-zine (such as YM Poetry) or a competition.
+When you’re reasonably sure you’re done with your poem, think about sending it off to a magazine or e-zine (get some ideas from our list of Poetry Opportunities) or a competition (such as the Foyle Young Poets of the Year Award).
 The feeling that this poem is going to land on someone’s desk (or in their Inbox) is guaranteed to sharpen your focus and make you take one final look at that tricky last line.

 Cliff Yates’ most recent collection of poems is Frank Freeman’s Dancing School (Salt).
 Previous collections include Henry’s Clock (Smith/Doorstop), which won both the Aldeburgh first collection prize and the Poetry Business Book & Pamphlet competition.
 He is a freelance writer, creative writing tutor and a former English teacher whose students were renowned for winning poetry competitions.
 During his time as Poetry Society poet-in-residence he wrote Jumpstart Poetry in the Secondary School (Poetry Society). www.cliffyates.co.uk

 4 Responses to “Rewriting: Get the Best From Your Poems”